SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 \begin{proof} Just observe that the transversality condition ensures that when $z\in Z$ is a regular value of $f\big|_Z$, it is also a regular value of $f$. \end{proof}

 \begin{lemma} Suppose that $\mathfrak{X}$ is an oriented cobordism between $X_0$ and $X_1$, and let $F:\mathfrak{X}\rightarrow Y$ be a proper smooth map to an oriented smooth manifold $Y$.
-Then the degrees of the restrictions of $F$ to either of its boundary components $X_i$ are the same. \end{lemma} \begin{proof} We refer the reader to Milnor's book \cite{Milnor-diff-top}, Lemma 1 in chapter 5. \end{proof}
+Then the degrees of the restrictions of $F$ to either of its boundary components $X_i$ are the same. \end{lemma} \begin{proof} Refer to Lemma 1 in chapter 5 of Milnor's book \cite{Milnor-diff-top}. \end{proof}